Why We Wrote This Guide

 What is a Record Label?

-Record labels began in the late 1800s when phonographs and phonorecords began to commercialize as technology allowed mass production.
-By the end of the century,three record companies had established themselves as the leaders of the industry: Thomas A. Edison Company, Victor Talking Machine Company, and Columbia Phonograph Company.
+Record labels began emerging in the late 1800s when phonographs and phonorecords began to commercialize as technology allowed mass production.
+By the end of the century, three record companies had established themselves as the leaders of the industry: the Thomas A. Edison Company, Victor Talking Machine Company, and Columbia Phonograph Company.

 Consolidation occurred again on a larger scale throughout the sixties.
 At this point, CBS had acquired Columbia Records and American Record Corporation (ARC) along with their stock of subsidiaries.

 Warner Brothers bought Reprise and then Seven Arts.
 As Warner-Seven Arts, they bought Atlantic and Elektra Records before being purchased and folded into the Kinney Corporations umbrella in 1969.
 In 1967, MCA put subsidiaries Brunswick and Coral under the MCA label.
 They also bought Decca (US).

 By the end of the sixties, CBS was the top record label followed by Warner Brothers.
 RCA Victor, Capitol-EMI, Polygram, and MCA also remained on the leaderboard of the recording industry.